LeaVerou/lea.verou.me/2025/user-effort/index.md

 However, they are implemented as separate flows: you can tweak the filter’s _intensity_, but you can’t see or adjust the primitives it’s built from.
 You _can_ layer both types of edits on the same image, but they are additive, which doesn’t work well.

-Ideally, the two panels would be integrated, so that selecting a filter would adjust the low-level controls accordingly, which would facilitate incremental tweaking
+Ideally, the two panels would be integrated, so that selecting a filter would adjust the low-level controls accordingly, which would both facilitate incremental tweaking
-AND would serve as a teaching aid for how filters work.
+_and_ serve as a teaching aid for how filters work.

 </article>